stan-dev/example-models/BPA/README.md

 * Chapter 8.
 Estimation of Survival Using Mark-Recovery Data
 * Chapter 9.
 Estimation of Survival and Movement from Capture-Recapture Data Using Multistate Models
 * Chapter 10.
 Estimation of Survival, Recruitment, and Population Size from Capture-Recapture Data Using the Jolly-Seber Model
 * Chapter 11.
-Estimation of Demographic Rates, Population Size, and Projection Matrices from Multiple Data Types Using Integral Population MOdels
+Estimation of Demographic Rates, Population Size, and Projection Matrices from Multiple Data Types Using Integral Population Models
 * Chapter 12.
 Estimation of Abundance from Counts in Metapopulation Design Using the Binomial Mixture Model
 * Chapter 13.
 Estimation of Occupancy and Species Distributions from Detection/Nondetection Data in Metapopulation Designs Using Site-Occupancy Models
 * Chapter 14.
 Concluding Remarks